 The amount of time it takes from being notified of an emergency to arriving at the scene.

 We operate with just five ambulances daily, oftentimes falling short due to high demand.
-As demand grows, our current fleet is insufficient to meet emergency needs… which would jeopardize our reliability.
+As demand grows, our current fleet is insufficient to meet emergency need, jeopardizing our reliability.

 Additional resources are necessary to improve response times and reinforce ESD 8’s commitment to serving the community quickly and safely.